openSUSE/news-o-o/_posts/2010-05-29-opensuse-weekly-news-125-is-out.markdown

 ####  [LinuxCon North America 2010](http://events.linuxfoundation.org/events/linuxcon)

-"August 10 - 12, 2010 Â· Renaissance Boston Waterfront, Boston, MA  This event is co-located with a number of [Mini-Summits](http://events.linuxfoundation.org/events/linuxcon/mini-summits) taking place on August 9th.
+"August 10 - 12, 2010 · Renaissance Boston Waterfront, Boston, MA  This event is co-located with a number of [Mini-Summits](http://events.linuxfoundation.org/events/linuxcon/mini-summits) taking place on August 9th.
 LinuxCon is the industry's premiere Linux conference.
 It's North America's annual technical conference that provides an unmatched collaboration and education space for all matters Linux.
 LinuxCon brings together the best and brightest that the Linux community has to offer, including core developers, administrators, end users, business executives and operations experts - the best technical talent and the decision makers and industry experts who are involved in the Linux community."

 ####  [MeeGo v1.0 Core Software Platform & Netbook User Experience project release](http://meego.com/community/blogs/imad/2010/meego-v1.0-core-software-platform-netbook-user-experience-project-release)